igorj/creategem/README.md

 Creategem creates a scaffold project for a new gem together with remote repository (Github or Bitbucket) and is ready to be released in a public or private gem server.

-This project is inspired by the [Bundler](http://bundler.io)'s `bundle gem GEM` command and by the great article [Deveoping a RubyGem using Bundler](https://github.com/radar/guides/blob/master/gem-development.md).
+This project was inspired by the [Bundler](http://bundler.io)'s `bundle gem GEM` command and by the great article [Deveoping a RubyGem using Bundler](https://github.com/radar/guides/blob/master/gem-development.md).

 Similar to what Bundler's bundle gem command does, this gem generates a scaffold with all files you need to start, but it also has some additional features.